 The right vacuum cleaner tool can make all the difference.
-How you use tools is equally important, according to Tom Gasko, the curator of the Vacuum Cleaner Museum in St. James, Missouri.
+How you use tools is equally important, according to Tom Gasko, former curator of the Vacuum Cleaner Museum in St. James, Missouri.

-Tom spends almost every day in a museum filled with nearly every kind of household vacuum from the last century.
+Tom spent almost every day from August 2009 until May 2019 in a museum filled with nearly every kind of household vacuum from the last century.
 He also has talked with many manufacturers’ engineering and product support teams through the decades.
 That makes him uniquely qualified to identify the best features of every vacuum and tool.
 Here are three vacuum tool tips he offers.

 Use it for dusting hard surfaces like ceiling fan blades, wood blinds, air duct vents and baseboards.
 Trap the dust.
 Don’t spread it around with dusting cloths or feather dusters.